sudermanjr/andy.suderman.dev/index.md

 <p class="subheading">June 2016–May 2017</p>

-- Managed all elements of IT infrastructure from desktops to servers
+- Managed all elements of IT infrastructure from desktops to servers ensuring smooth operations day-to-day
-- Maintained proprietary database application front and back end
+- Maintained proprietary database application that backed all company operations
 - Performed software deployments and automated many IT tasks
-- Implemented and migrated to an open source email solution
+- Implemented and migrated to an open source email solution, enabling the company to save money and have reliable communications
-- Designed and wrote new website using MVC architecture
+- Designed and wrote new website using MVC architecture in order to enhance company brand and showcase used equipment listings

 </div>
 <div class="avoid-break">